Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 * Giving the playbook the location of the shared storage used for the Content Services `contentstore` (See [Shared storage documentation](https://github.com/Alfresco/alfresco-ansible-deployment/blob/master/docs/shared-contentstore.md){:target="_blank"} for details).
 * Specifying several hosts within the `repository` hosts group.

-> **Warning**: as mentioned in the [Alfresco official documentation](https://docs.alfresco.com/content-services/latest/admin/cluster/#scenarioredundancycluster), "All the servers in a cluster should have static IP addresses assigned to them".
-Not meeting this pre-requisite won't prevent the playbook from working, but the cluster will most likely stop working if the IP addresses for the servers ever changes.
+> **Warning:** As mentioned in the [Set up clustering]({% link content-services/latest/admin/cluster.md %}#scenarioredundancycluster) documentation, "*All the servers in a cluster should have static IP addresses assigned to them*".
+Not meeting this prerequisite won't prevent the playbook from working, but the cluster will most likely stop working if the IP addresses for the servers ever changes.

 For example: